tum-gis/citygml-change-detection/README.md

 * [portable](portable/): The **stand-alone version** is included here.
 For more information, please refer to the respective [README](portable/README.md) there.

 * [saved_pictures](saved_pictures/): If spatial matching strategy R-tree is enabled, R-tree pictures of input city models shall be created and stored here.
-These signature pictures visualized R-trees of respective city models by representing each R-tree node as a rectangle.
-Their colors indicate node levels in the R-tree.
+These signature pictures visualized R-trees of respective city models by representing each R-tree node as a rectangle, while their colors indicate node levels in the R-tree (see illustrations below).

 * [saved_settings](saved_settings/): Some useful run configurations can be found here.
 For more information, please refer to the respective [README](saved_settings/README.md) there.